 Bell’s palsy typically presents with rapid onset (< 72 hours) of unilateral facial weakness.

 Bell’s palsy is a 'stroke mimic', but it is differentiated from stroke by the absence of ‘forehead sparing’.
 Facial weakness can be caused by an upper motor neuron (UMN) or lower motor neuron (LMN) lesion.
-Examples of an UMN lesion include stroke or cerebral tumour.
+Examples of UMN lesions include stroke and cerebral tumours.

 The frontalis muscle, which is supplied by the temporal branch of the facial nerve, has bicortical innervation.
 This means it receives information from both hemispheres of the cerebral cortex.
-Therefore, in an UMN lesion leading to unilateral facial weakness, there is ‘forehaed sparing’ (i.e. the frontalis can still function).
-In a LMN lesion, the frontalis is affected leading to complete unilateral paralysis.
+Therefore, in UMN lesions leading to unilateral facial weakness, there is ‘forehead sparing’ (i.e. the frontalis can still function).
+In LMN lesions, the frontalis is affected leading to complete unilateral paralysis.

-Bilateral facial nerve palsy is an extremely rare condition that is usually secondary to an underlying diagnosis (i.e. lyme disease, sarcoidosis, Guillain-Barre Syndrome or HIV among others).
+Bilateral facial nerve palsy is an extremely rare condition that is usually secondary to an underlying diagnosis (e.g. Lyme disease, sarcoidosis, Guillain-Barre Syndrome or HIV among others).
 Therefore, patients presenting with bilateral facial nerve palsy need specialist neurology input.